-Hosting holiday parties.
+How do you feel about hosting holiday parties?
 Do you love it or hate it?

 Truth be told, I have a love-hate relationship when it comes to hosting.
 Because I’m a trained chef, I feel a lot of pressure to create awesome holiday appetizers and dinner party recipes.
 Don’t get me wrong…I LOVE attending parties, but hosting just isn’t my thing.
-First of all, I have ZERO sitting room in my apartment.
+First of all, I have no place in my apartment for anyone to sit down.
 Unless you’d like to sit on our coffee table or squish yourself into our 2-person love seat.
-I SUPPOSE you could find a spot on the cat condo if you’re really hard up to visit my place 😉

 I love pretty platters of party food.
 You DO know what the secret to creating a perfect platter is, don’t you?
 EVERY appetizer looks 100 times more fabulous jazzed up with frilly toothpicks.
 Truth.